fairdirect/foodrescue-app/README.md

     chown username:username -R /opt/android/sdk/ /opt/android-ndk/
     ```

+3. **Configure Qt Creator for your environment.**

-3. Under "Tools → Options … → Devices → Android", configure the paths to the Android SDK and NDK.
+    1. Under  "Tools → Options… → Kits → Qt versions", configure the paths of your new Qt installations.

-4. Under  "Tools → Options → Kits → Qt versions", configure the paths of your new Qt installations.
+    2. Under "Tools → Options… → Devices → Android", configure the paths to your Android SDK and NDK.

-5. Connect your Android device by USB cable and under "Tools → Options → Kits → Kits" make sure there is an auto-generated kit for this device.
+4. **Make sure there is a kit.** Connect your Android device by USB cable and under "Tools → Options → Kits → Kits" make sure there is an auto-generated kit for this device.

+5. **Configure the project's build configuration.** Open the "Food Rescue App" projects by opening its `CMakeLists.txt`.
+Then via the left sidebar, go to "Projects → Build & Run" and:

-6. In a new, existing or example Qt project, go in the sidebar to "Projects → Build & Run" and configure the project for the Qt Creator kit corresponding to your Android device.
+    1. Configure your project for the Qt Creator kit corresponding to your Android device.

+    2. Under "Build & Run → [kit name] → Edit build configuration: Release → CMake", set the correct CMake variables needed for the build process, equivalent to the settings made during the command line build process.
+(TODO: How.
+Especially since some of the command line variables could only be set as environment variables, not via a `cmake -D` switch.)

+6. **Build and deploy to Android.**

+    1. In the bottom left of the Qt Creator window, click on the dropdown button to select your build configuration, and select your project's new Android release build configuration.

-7. Before deploying to an Android device, enable `adb` debug mode on the Android device and then follow "[Selecting Android Devices](https://doc.qt.io/qtcreator/creator-developing-android.html#selecting-android-devices)".
+    2. Before the first deploy, enable `adb` debug mode on the Android device.

+    3. Click the large green arrow button to start the build and deployment process.
+It should first open a window to let you choose your Android device.
+If not, follow "[Selecting Android Devices](https://doc.qt.io/qtcreator/creator-developing-android.html#selecting-android-devices)".

+#### Building Kirigami for Android

+We could not yet build Kirigami for Android with Qt Creator.
+Since it's a library that you only need to build once, setting up Qt Creator for this task also makes little sense.
+You'll be fine with the build instructions for the command line, see above.

+#### Improving your Qt Creator setup

-**Optimizing your configuration.** If you use Qt Creator as your IDE, here are ways to make developing for this (and other) applications pleasant and efficient:
+If you use Qt Creator as your IDE, here are ways to make developing for this (and other) applications pleasant and efficient:

 1. **If not on Ubuntu: Adapt your `QML_IMPORT_PATH`.** The `QML_IMPORT_PATH` is needed for Qt Creator's code completion to work.
 Otherwise, it will complain at QML `import` statements but builds would still succeed.
 This application already defines `QML_IMPORT_PATH` for all required QML files as found in Ubuntu Linux based distributions, using [this technique](https://stackoverflow.com/a/62202304).
 If you're not on Ubuntu, you may have to add some directories by defining CMake variable `QML_IMPORT_PATH` according to [these instructions](https://stackoverflow.com/a/62222947).